W

 The small size of the Wire Fox Terrier may fool people into thinking this is a low-maintenance dog, but it is actually a real handful to care for.
 Full of energy and life, and sporting an unusual wiry coat, this breed requires the frequent attention of its owner.
 You should absolutely prepare to devote time and resources to its care.
 Fortunately, this guide will help arm you with some knowledge you will need.

-If you are just now preparing to purchase a dog, the first step is to find a trusted breeder in your area from whom you can purchase from.
+If you are just now preparing to purchase a dog, the first step is to find a trusted breeder in your area from whom you can purchase.
 Try to gather as much information as you can about how they breed, raise, and screen their dogs for health problems.
 Another option is to purchase a juvenile or adult dog from a rescue group or adoption agency.
-There may be some rescue groups in your area that carry Fox Terriers specifically.
+There may be some rescue groups in your area that specialize in Fox Terriers.
 Upon bringing your new dog home, it should have a complete physical examination at the vet and then regular checkups after that.

 The Best Dog Food For Wire Fox Terriers